 Galaxy S23 Ultra Camera Sample Surfaces

 The Samsung ISOCELL HP2 has entered mass production and will debut with the S23 Ultra.
 Leakster Ice Universe has also shared camera samples of Galaxy S23 Ultra.
-The camera sample shows significant improvement over S22 Ultra in the camera department.
+The camera sample shows significant improvement over the S22 Ultra in the camera department.

 Thanks to the slightly larger sensor, we will also see a better natural field depth, much sharper details, and more details in low-light shooting conditions.
 We’ll also see slightly more details thanks to the higher 200MP resolution.